-There are three key ingredients to unveiling what actually happened in the late hours of October 11th 1969 and all three can be found by examining firstly the fingerprints on the taxicab, allied with the actions and movements of the killer, secondly the blood pattern analysis of the shirt and finally the blood pattern in and around the taxicab as it was sequentially photographed by responding personnel.
-Blood does not lie, it follows the law of time and gravity and can be used to help us understand the position Paul Stine's body was situated throughout and therefore unlock a plausible course of events, starting with the Zodiac Killer's claim in a letter mailed to the San Francisco Chronicle on October 13th 1969 stating that 'I am the murderer of the taxi driver over by Washington St and Maple St last night, to prove this here is a blood stained piece of his shirt'.
+There are three key ingredients to unravelling what actually happened in the late hours of October 11th 1969 - and all three can be found by examining, firstly, the fingerprints on the taxicab allied with the actions and movements of the killer, secondly, the blood pattern analysis of the shirt, and finally, the blood pattern in and around the taxicab as it was sequentially photographed by responding personnel.
+Blood does not lie - it follows the law of time and gravity and can be used to help us understand the position Paul Stine's body was situated throughout - and therefore unlock a plausible course of events, starting with the Zodiac Killer's claim in a letter mailed to the San Francisco Chronicle on October 13th 1969, stating that "I am the murderer of the taxi driver over by Washington St and Maple St last night, to prove this here is a blood stained piece of his shirt'".

-The second alternative is that after Paul Stine was shot he remained upright for a prolonged or measurable amount of time.
+The second alternative, is that after Paul Stine was shot, he remained upright for a prolonged or measurable amount of time.
 But for this hypotheses to work, we would have to assume the Zodiac Killer after he shot Paul Stine just sat in the rear of the taxicab doing nothing for a notable length of time.
-We know that the three teenagers who observed the crime scene stated they saw the assailant in between the driver and passenger seat, with the head of Paul Stine over his lap, so we know he was in a lying position as the killer proceeded to remove a large rear section of Paul Stine's shirt.
-In other words if the murder took place at Washington and Cherry, the logical order of events is that the killer shot Paul Stine, whether in the rear or front of the taxicab and then immediately proceeded to negotiate Paul Stine into a lying position, if he was not already in one and remove the swatch of shirt, before wiping down the interior of the taxicab.
-He then exited the front passenger side door and motioned round to a position somewhere between the left rear passenger door and driver side door, appearing to wipe down the taxicab, presumably to remove any incriminating fingerprints.
+We know that the three teenagers who observed the crime scene stated they saw the assailant in the midsection between the driver and passenger area, with the head of Paul Stine over his lap, so we know he was in a lying position as the killer proceeded to remove a large rear section of Paul Stine's shirt.
+In other words, if the murder took place at Washington and Cherry, the logical order of events is that the killer shot Paul Stine, whether in the rear or front of the taxicab and then immediately proceeded to negotiate Paul Stine into a lying position (if he was not already in one) and remove the swatch of shirt, before wiping down the interior of the taxicab.
+He then exited the front passenger side door and walked around the taxicab to a position somewhere between the left rear passenger door and driver side door, appearing to wipe down the door handle, presumably to remove any incriminating fingerprints.

-However there are four major flaws with this scenario.
-Firstly, if Paul Stine had been in a horizontal position within seconds or a very brief time after being shot then the blood pattern on the shirt could not have happened.
+However, there are four major flaws with this scenario.
+Firstly, if Paul Stine had been in a horizontal position within seconds or a very brief time after being shot, then the blood pattern on the shirt could not have happened.
 Secondly, the three teenagers never saw the killer at any point in the interior rear of the taxicab.
 Thirdly, a gunshot was never heard, although it could have been muffled by the close contact wound or the killer may have used a suppressor.
-And finally, why on earth was the killer wiping down the front driver side door, what reason could he ever have for touching either the panel or handle of this door.
+And finally, why on earth was the killer wiping down the front driver side door, when there was no reason to ever have come into contact with either the dividing panel or handle of this door.

-The taxicab pulled away from the intersection of Mason and Geary on it's short journey to Washington and Maple.
-As they approached the corner, the taxicab driver Paul Stine knowing he was en route to a scheduled fare, possibly failed to place the taxicab into park to facilitate a quick exit and started to turn to the right to request payment.
-At the same time the killer had raised his 9mm semi-automatic towards the right side of Paul Stine's face.
-In a split second realizing the uncomfortable truth and with his right arm wedged between his body and the seat rear, instinctively raised his left hand in a desperate bid to block, deflect or grab the assailants gun, however he was unfortunately a fraction too late, as the muzzle ejected it's deadly contents.
+The taxicab pulled away from the intersection of Mason and Geary on its short journey to Washington and Maple.
+As they approached the corner, the taxicab driver Paul Stine, knowing he was en route to a scheduled fare, probably refrained from placing the taxicab into park in order to facilitate a quick exit, before turning to the right to request payment.
+At the same time the killer had raised his 9mm semi-automatic towards the right side of Paul Stine's head.
+In a split second, realizing the uncomfortable truth and with his right arm wedged between his body and the seat rear, instinctively raised his left hand in a desperate bid to block, deflect or grab the assailants gun - unfortunately a fraction too late, as the muzzle ejected its deadly contents.
 This may explain the dark mark found on the dorsal side of Paul Stine's left hand at autopsy.
 The killer believed his task was complete. but Paul Stine's foot had broken contact with the vehicle's brake pedal and the taxicab was now motioning forward out of control.
 In an instant the killer had to react to prevent an imminent crash, alerting the neighborhood and drawing unwanted attention to himself.
-We may never know if his intention at this point was to preserve his master plan of securing a section of Paul Stine's shirt and was not to be denied or having possibly used a silencer, was determined not to place in jeopardy his quiet exit away up Maple Street to his waiting vehicle somewhere close by.
-Whatever the case he had to make his decision now.
+We may never know if his intention at this point was to preserve his master plan of securing a section of Paul Stine's shirt and was not to be denied - or having possibly used a silencer, was determined not to place in jeopardy his quiet exit away up Maple Street to his waiting vehicle somewhere close by.
+Whatever the case, he had to make his decision now.

-He exited the rear left passenger side door at Washington and Maple to enter the driver side door, therefore had to later wipe down both these surfaces.
+He exited the rear left passenger side door at Washington and Maple to enter the driver side door, thereby requiring him to later wipe down both these surfaces.
 The bloodstained shirt exhibited a continuous and measurable time period in which Paul Stine was propped up by the killer between the two intersections, with the blood flow downwards and outwards around the chest area.
 He wiped down the driver side compartment, the area in which he braced himself entering the driver side door and stepping over Paul Stine's body.
-And finally, no gunshot was heard.
+And finally - no gunshot was heard.

 If this is how Paul Stine was found by responding officers, with the door open, then are we to assume he never bled from the moment the killer left the interior of the cab until photograph 1 was taken, but then resumed bleeding from photograph 1 to photograph 2.
 This is obviously not possible.
-This may suggest the door was closed when officers first arrived on the scene, with Paul Stine's head and arm propped against the door.
-Once it was opened his head and arm fell out to the position shown, possibly flicking out the small areas of blood seen in photograph 1, from the body or inner door panel to the roadside below.
-After a period of time photograph 2 was taken, to show much greater blood transference.
+This may suggest the door was closed when officers first arrived on the scene, with Paul Stine's being rolled into this position by attending medics.
+Once this occurred, his head and arm fell out to the position shown, possibly flicking out the small areas of blood (seen in photograph 1) from the body of Paul Stine.
+After a period of time photograph 2 was taken showing much greater blood transference.

-The Zodiac Killer, now predominantly blooded on his left side (due to leaning against Paul Stine on his journey between the two intersections), presumably had traveled one block further than intended.
-If he had left his car or waiting vehicle parked somewhere near the top of Maple Street, a direct route from the Washington and Maple intersection, his only option after heading up Cherry Street, was to turn east onto Jackson.
-But why was he walking on the north side.
+The Zodiac Killer, now with blood predominantly on his left side (due to leaning against Paul Stine on his journey between the two intersections), presumably had traveled one block further than intended.
+If he had left his car or waiting vehicle parked somewhere near the top of Maple Street or by the Presidio (a direct route from the Washington and Maple intersection), his only option after heading up Cherry Street, was to turn east onto Jackson.
+But why was he walking on the north side of Jackson Street?
 Any responding police officers traveling west on Jackson Street would be approaching the crime scene on this side of the road, exposing the Zodiac Killer to the full glare of oncoming headlights.
 It appears on the face of it an illogical choice.
-But when you factor in that his left side took the brunt of blood transference, it now makes perfect sense for him to choose the north side of Jackson Street, to face his blooded left side away from the street.
+But when you factor in that his left side took the brunt of blood transference, it now makes perfect sense for him to choose the north side of Jackson Street, to face his bloody left side away from the street.
 He could at the very least have angled himself to the left side as any cars or police vehicles approached, without drawing too much attention.